123jimin/kshoot.js/README.md

 This is JavaScript/TypeScript library for manipulating KSH and KSON chart files of K-Shoot Mania.
 This project supersedes [kson-js](https://github.com/123jimin/kson-js).

+This library is focused on having a simple, modular, and intuitive codebase with little dependency.

 ## Warning

-### Stability

-Currently, kshoot.js is not ready to be used; the API is constantly changing.
+Currently, kshoot.js is not ready to be used.

+- The underlying data structure is quite slow.
+    - I'm planning to use [sorted-btree](https://github.com/qwertie/btree-typescript) as the underlying data structure.
+- The API is not yet stable.

 I'll try my best to keep the code below working.